pb4git/Nash-DQN-CSB-Article/README.md

 ## Results
 ### Vanilla (Depth 0)
 Our Q-Learning framework trained a neural network to predict the expected future discounted rewards for the runner for pair of actions taken by the runner and the blocker on this turn.
-The iterative matrix-game solver is applied to the output to provide optimal mixed strategies for both agents in this zero-sum simultaenous game.
+The iterative matrix-game solver is applied to the output to provide optimal mixed strategies for both agents in this zero-sum simultaneous game.
 An action is sampled from our agents' mixed strategies and played.
 We call this approach "Depth 0" because there is no tree-search involved in the process.
 ### Depth 1
 Given the mixed strategies and payoff matrix described in the *Depth 0* section, one can trivially calculate the gamestate's current value.